WHERE TO LOOK

-Having been a piano teacher for over 20 years, I’ve looked at this search from the opposite direction of marketing my studio to attract able students.
+As a piano teacher for 25+ years, I’ve looked at this search from the opposite direction of marketing my studio to attract able students.
 So when someone asks me how to find a good piano teacher, I know the places to look.
-More importantly, I know how a good piano teacher is found.

-Another good resource is finding a local MusikGarten music teacher.
-The MusikGarten teaching method is holistic, kinesthetic, and frankly, fun for children ages 5 – 9.
-Teachers who are certified in this method tend to be excellent instructors, and teach a well-rounded approach than traditional piano instruction.
+Another good resource for young children in particular is MusikGarten.
+The MusikGarten teaching method is holistic, kinesthetic, and frankly, fun for children ages 5 to 9.
 Similar to Suzuki method, MusikGarten’s approach is to begin learning music aurally.
-However, MusikGarten also incorporates movement, drumming, singing, and notation-reading, eventually combining all these layers of foundation into piano performance.
+However, MusikGarten also incorporates movement, drumming, singing, notation-reading, in a small-group, eventually combining all these layers of foundation into piano performance.
+Teachers who are certified in this method tend to be excellent instructors, and teach a well-rounded approach.

 There are other resources, such as church or grocery bulletin boards/newsletters, ads in local family-directed newspapers, and local music stores.
 But whether you have children looking to start music lessons for the first time, to continue lessons started, or for adults wanting to learn the instrument, the best way to find a quality piano teacher is the old fashioned way; word of mouth.

 One of the best ways to find a quality piano teacher is through hearing and seeing an educator’s efforts with your own eyes and ears!
 Find someone who plays piano well.
 Ask for their teacher’s contact info.
 If you don’t know anyone who plays piano, watch local newspapers or church announcements for local piano recitals or concerts and attend (Holiday season is a great time for this!).
 Check local university, music school and music store websites for upcoming events.